Top

 The dry season is considered the best for most travellers.
 During this time, you can expect warm temperatures, plenty of sunshine, and minimal rain – perfect for outdoor adventures and working in scenic co-working spaces.
 Just don’t forget your sunscreen, as the tropical sun can be intense!

-- December to March: the weather is best on the west and south coasts as well as in the hill country.
+• December to March: the weather is best on the west and south coasts as well as in the hill country.

-- May to September: the weather is best on the east coast.
+• May to September: the weather is best on the east coast.

 Temperatures

-In contrast, hill country areas like Nuwara Eliya or Ella offer cooler temperatures, often ranging between 15–20°C (59–68°F), providing a refreshing escape from the heat.
+In contrast, hill country areas like Nuwara Eliya or Ella offer cooler temperatures, often ranging between 15–20°C, providing a refreshing escape from the heat.
 When we visited, we were surprised at how cold it was there – locals in Nuwara Eliya were even wearing winter clothes!
 Make sure to pack some warm (long-sleeve) layers if you plan to explore this region.

-10. How to find accommodation for digital nomads in Sri Lanka
+12. How to find accommodation for digital nomads in Sri Lanka

 Finding accommodation in Sri Lanka as a digital nomad for 2-3 months can be a challenging task, especially if you are looking for a high-end, European-style place.
 It seems that the real estate market in Sri Lanka hasn’t had the time to adapt to the needs of digital nomads yet.
-Because of that you mostly need to choose between modern but very pricy villas owned by expats or much cheaper and simpler places owned by the locals.
+Because of that, you mostly need to choose between modern but very pricy villas owned by foreigners or much cheaper and simpler places owned by the locals.
 What’s missing are the options in between.
 We were struggling to find reasonably priced accommodation for quite some time and finally decided on a villa owned by a Sri Lankan family.

 Here are some tips to help you find an accommodation in Sri Lanka: